zotonic/zotonic/doc/dev/releasenotes/rel_0.5.0.rst

 Simpler module system
    Modules are simpler, do not have to be a fullblown gen_server.
-Registering z_notifier for modules is made more simpler by using erlang's introspection on modules.
+Registering z_notifier for modules is made more simpler by using Erlang’s introspection on modules.

 i18n support through gettext
    Gettext .po and .pot file support for translations.
 Templates can